Master distiller makes bourbon in his distillery

 Fermentation and Distillation

-Once the mashing phase concludes, the resultant wort finds its way into a fermentation vessel, sometimes known as a washback.
-At this stage, yeast enters the scene, feasting on the fermentable sugars within the wort.
-This yeast-induced activity generates alcohol, heat, and carbon dioxide, a process we refer to as fermentation.
-The yeast’s work doesn’t stop there; it also produces congeners, compounds that lend unique flavors and aromas to the final bourbon product.
+Once the mashing phase concludes, the resultant wort is transferred into a fermentation vessel, sometimes called a washback.
+At this point, the fermentation process begins as yeast is introduced to the mix, consuming the fermentable sugars in the wort.
+This activity not only generates alcohol, heat, and carbon dioxide but is also responsible for creating congeners—compounds that contribute distinct flavors and aromas to the final bourbon product.

 Typically, this fermentation phase spans around 72 hours.
 During this time, the mixture, now termed the wash, achieves an alcohol content between 7-10%.
 The resulting liquid, akin to beer, may not be palatable, but it’s the ideal candidate for the subsequent stage: distillation.